abarrows/dotfiles/README.md

 ## TODOS

+1. Check the following dotfiles for ingestion or discarding:

+- .phpls
+- .profile
+- .rnd
+- .rvmrc
+- .solargraph
+- .vagrant.d
+- .viminfo
+- .vs-liveshare-keychain
+- .vs-liveshare-settings.json

-1. .gnupg failed to sign commit data when adding .gitconfig.
+.gnupg failed to sign commit data when adding .gitconfig.
 I suspect this has to do with having two entities in git or homebrew managing the GPG functionality.

 1. Create multi-stage build for the second level above.
 IE: Provisioning of 1, 2a (global ide settings, linting of js, css, etc.) then 2b.This will inherit from 2a and will setup all the ruby on rails related IDE settings, linting, etc.